 Commitment to LGBTQ Issues

-We offer SCHOLARSHIPS AND LEADERSHIP FUNDING in the form of the Gala Leadership Award ($4000 scholarship), the Daniel D. Adame Student Leadership Fund (up to $1000 for student leaders), and the J. Michael Aycock Leadership Development Fund (up to $1000 for leadership opportunities).
-We have several LGBTQ and allied STUDENT ORGANIZATIONS: Emory Pride for undergraduates, Oxford Pride for undergraduates at Oxford College, Sacred Worth for the Candler School of Theology, OUTLaw for the school of law, Goizueta Pride Alliance for the Goizueta Business School, Emory Medical Alliance for the School of Medicine and RoLL for Rollins School of Public Health and Laney Graduate School Group.
-We host five weekly QUEER DISCUSSION GROUPS for students: Bisexual/Pansexual, Queer Students of Color, TransForming Gender, Queer Men, and Queer & Asian.
-We host several QUEER CONNECTIONS PROGRAMS: Queer Eats and Queries (meals for student/faculty connection), Out @ Work (an annual panel of LGBT-identified alumni) and several "Out in..." networking events for students, faculty, and alumni in various professions including Healthcare, Law, Business, and Faith.
+We offer SCHOLARSHIPS AND LEADERSHIP FUNDING in the form of the Gala Leadership Award ($5000 scholarship), the Daniel D. Adame Student Leadership Fund (up to $1000 for student leaders), and the J. Michael Aycock Leadership Development Fund (up to $1000 for leadership opportunities).
+We have several LGBTQ and allied STUDENT ORGANIZATIONS: Emory Pride for undergraduates, Oxford Pride for undergraduates at Oxford College, Sacred Worth for the Candler School of Theology, OUTLaw for the school of law, Goizueta Pride Alliance for the Goizueta Business School, Emory Medical Alliance for the School of Medicine, the Queer/Trans Collaborative at Rollins School of Public Health, and the LGBTQ+ Grad Student Coalition.
+We host between nine to eleven weekly QUEER DISCUSSION GROUPS for students including: Bisexual/Pansexual, Queer Students of Color, TransForming Gender, Queer Men, Queer & Asian, Queer Women, Polyamory, BlackOUT, and Aces & Aros.
+We host several QUEER & TRANS PEOPLE OF COLOR events including QTPOC brunches with students, faculty, and staff and family dinners for Black queer and trans community members.
 We have several EVENTS including Emory's participation in Atlanta Pride, the largest Pride celebration in the Southeast, the Emory Pride Drag Show, and the annual Pride Awards celebration of the protest and march that moved the university to offer more resources and inclusive policies for LGBT students, faculty and staff.

 Why you'll love Emory University